Yehia-Fahmy/interview_training/01_code_challenge/hard/TESTING.md

 **Exercise 1 (mmap)**:
 - Make sure you have write permissions for temp directory
 - Large test files may take time to generate
+- **Multiprocessing Extension**:
+  - The script includes a `compare_performance()` function that benchmarks all approaches
+  - Run the script directly to see performance comparisons
+  - Verify all approaches produce identical results
+  - Check that multiprocessing shows speedup on multi-core systems
+  - Test with different process counts (2, 4, 8) to find optimal performance

 **Exercise 2 (GC)**:
 - GC behavior varies by Python version